Santalum album: Uses and production

-Indian sandalwood has a high santalol content, at about 90%, compared with the other main source of the oil, the cheaper Santalum spicatum (Australian sandalwood), at around 39%, and India used to dominate production of sandalwood oil world-wide, but the industry has been in decline in the 21st century.
+White sandalwood has a high santalol content, at about 90%, compared with the other main source of the oil, the cheaper Santalum spicatum (Australian sandalwood), at around 39%, and India used to dominate production of sandalwood oil world-wide, but the industry has been in decline in the 21st century.
 Another source is Santalum austrocaledonicum from New Caledonia.
 Sandalwood is used in the production of the perfume Samsara by Guerlain (1989).

 The long maturation period and difficulty in cultivation have restricted extensive planting.
 Harvest of the tree involves several curing and processing stages, also adding to the commercial value.
 The wood and oil are in high demand and are an important trade item in three main regions:

 India

 The use of S. album in India is noted in literature for over two thousand years.
 It has use as wood and oil in religious practices, and was burned in cremation.
 In modern times only a small fragment is added to the pyre for symbolic purposes.
 It also features as a construction material in temples and elsewhere.
 The Indian government has banned the export of the species to reduce the threat by over-harvesting.
 In the southern Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu all trees of greater than a specified girth were the property of the state until 2001/2.
 Cutting of trees, even on private property, was regulated by the Forest Department.
 After that, they were allowed to be sold to private growers, but the product can only be sold to the state forest department.
 Annual production fell from a high of 4,000 tonnes in the early 1970s, to fewer than 300 tonnes in 2011.
 The decline is blamed on government policy and over-exploitation, and moves have been made to encourage planters to grow the trees again.